Archives for News category

 Get the book here and scam-proof your WoW game!

-Blizzard And the Bot
+Blizzard and the Bot

-One of the tools available to the player is a software bot, name of Glider.
+One of the tools available to the [tag-tec]World of Warcraft[/tag-tec] player is a software bot, name of Glider.
 Basically this bot plays your character for you, killing stuff, leveling up, collecting loot to sell.
 Naturally enough, Blizzard doesn’t much care for programs that do this, considering them to be a violation of their TOS (Terms of Service.)

 Now Bliz is taking a new, highly questionable, tactic in a lawsuit against the Glider maker…